rubrikinc/welcome-to-rubrik-build/community/README.md

 ## Conferences

-Build community admins and members are often at conference.
+Build community admins and members are often at conferences.
 Information about events can be found on the Rubrik Build [homepage](https://build.rubrik.com/).